mikehsr/VidorFPGA/README.md

 Note that if you look at the code you could probably convert it to any language you like -- it is very trivial.
 There are no arguments so you'll need to redirect as in:
     vidorcvt <binaryfile.ttf >app.h

+If you prefer to use awk, you can find the awk equivalent in the shell subdirectory.

 ## About the Example Project/Sketch
 The vidordemo directory has a Quartus project that blinks an LED on D6 at two rates, depending on the state of D5.